mgkmarco/external.test/readme.md

     ]
   }
 ```
 Same as for the database, multiple consumers and producers can be configured with each having their own set of settings.
 An important property to note is the EnableTopicCreation.
-On application startup, the implementation has bee executed in a way that if this setting is set to true, the application will under the hood attempt to create the topic, with the given settings for you.
+On application startup, the implementation has been executed in a way that if this setting is set to true, the application will under the hood attempt to create the topic, with the given settings for you.
 Thus this means that devops intervention is kept to the minimum.
 In the Configurations sections (both Consumers and/or Producers) the following settings can be applied:
 [Kafka Configurations](https://kafka.apache.org/documentation/#configuration)